lexndru/unlocker/README.md

 $ pip install unlocker
 ```

+## Important note
+This software is in a **beta** phase, it is highly recommended to keep a copy of your credentials in a safe place!
+Also, please report any faulty runtime or unexpected behavior of Unlocker.

 ## Getting started
+Unlocker is a simple storage for passwords and private keys.
+The main purpose of *unlocker* is to be a manager for such data and give CRUD-like options to add, update, read and delete sets of credentials.

-In unlocker context, the keychain storage is called *secrets* and has a versioning system.
+Stored credentials are kept inside a keychain-type database.
+In *unlocker* context, the keychain storage is called *secrets* and has a versioning system.
 Secrets stored in older versions of Unlocker may not be directly compatible, thus it's needed to migrate them before using.
+All stored sensible credentials are compressed and encoded.

+As a side feature, Unlocker has additional helper shell scripts that make it easier to use in day-to-day life.
+These scripts can be installed directly from unlocker's addons option: `unlocker addons`.
+The result of this operation are two (2) new scripts in your `~/bin` directory: an `unlock` wrapper script to make passwordless connections to known servers; and a `lock` script to encrypt your *secrets*.

+Notice: if for any reasons you have scripts named `lock` and `unlock` in your `~/bin` directory, *unlocker* will abort the installation of these scripts.

 ```
 $ unlocker